When my littlest turned two and “Happy Birthday” had been sung and candles had been blown out, he turned to us and asked for a fork.

 - When the meringue is ready, switch to the paddle attachment on the stand mixer.
 Add the shortening bit by bit, beating on medium-high speed till thick and smooth.
 Beat in the vanilla.

 - If the buttercream becomes loose and liquid, your meringue may not have been sufficiently cool when you added the shortening.
 Chill the mixture slightly in the fridge, then resume beating.
 It will emulsify eventually.
 If it curdles, the shortening may have been too cold.
 No worries!
 Don’t fret or throw it out; just keep beating!
 Beating the mixture fixes pretty much everything.

-- To assemble the cake: Place the first cake layer on a plate or cake stand.
-Spread about a ¼-inch (6-mm)-thick layer of buttercream evenly over the cake.
+- Place the first cake layer on a plate or cake stand.
+Spread about a 1/4-inch (6-mm)-thick layer of buttercream evenly over the cake.
 Place the second cake layer on top of the buttercream, then spread more buttercream on top.
 Finally, place the last cake layer, then frost the top and sides of the cake with the remaining buttercream.
 You don’t need a super thick layer, but you want enough buttercream to press the coconut flakes into.

 - Scoop up handfuls of coconut flakes and gently press them into and all over the surface of the cake.

 - For best results, chill the cake, uncovered, for about 30 minutes to secure the coconut flakes.
 If needed, fill in gaps by placing a little frosting on the back of a coconut flake and securing it to the area.

 Can I use a gluten-free flour blend instead of almond flour?

 Almond flour absorbs liquid differently than gluten-free all-purpose flour and will not work in this recipe.

 What can I use instead of palm shortening for the cake?